tsl0922/ttyd/man/ttyd.man.md

   -a, --url-arg
       Allow client to send command line arguments in URL (eg: http://localhost:7681?arg=foo&arg=bar)

-  -R, --readonly
+  -W, --writable
-      Do not allow clients to write to the TTY
+      Allow clients to write to the TTY (readonly by default)

   -t, --client-option <key=value>
       Send option to client (format: key=value), repeat to add more options, see **CLIENT OPTIONS** for details